Dikshyanta23/Dikshyanta23/README.md

 - Hello, my name is Dikshyanta Uprety.
-- A software developer interested in full-stack web development.
+- A fellow developer interested in the full-stack.
-- Passionate about football and classical literature.
+- Passionate about e-sports, music and classic literature.
-- I am keen to collaborate with teams on any software development project.
+- Keen learner and super enthusiastic to join any team initiative.
-- My aim as a software developer is to be able to be involved in different open source projects.
+- Aim to make a lot of contribution to the open source.